Controlled Foreign Company

 The control tests (1, 2, and 3) are applied sequentially.
 In other words, you first check if situation (1) applies; if it does, no further testing is required.

-CFC residency rules are crucial in determining whether a company is considered a resident of a listed or an unlisted country.
+CFC residency rules determine whether a company is considered a resident of a listed or an unlisted country.
+These residency rules lead to critical distinctions in how CFCs are treated:

 • Differential Treatment of Attributable Income: The calculation of a CFC’s attributable income differs based on whether the CFC is recognized as a resident of a listed or an unlisted country.